zeiadsalhin/alfa-chat-Live-Messaging-App/README.md

 - 🗑 **Clear Chat & Edit Mode**
   Ability to delete selected chats or clear entire chat room history.

+- 🌐 **Internationalization (i18n)**
+  Language auto-detection with fallback to en, normalizes codes like ar-AE → ar to avoid issues in translations.

 - 🎨 **Modern UI Design**
   Clean and responsive layout with Tailwind CSS v4.